 HomeKit: Are there any HomeKit alternatives?

 Apple's HomeKit is unique in that it doesn't have much stiff competition.
 Sure - Samsung offers a home automation platform called Samsung Smart Home, but it just debuted earlier this year and is still new.
-There's also a nifty platform and app called SmartThings, which turns your smartphone into a remote to control for smart devices in your home.
-Samsung acquired SmartThings last year, and you can read all about that here.
+There's also a nifty platform and app called SmartThings, which turns your smartphone into a remote to control for smart accessories in your home.
+Samsung acquired SmartThings last year.
+You can read about that here.

 Want to know more?